cabangonkulas/WebApp/README.md

 TIPS
 ====

-When you play this game, the best strategy is to giest vowel first.
+When you play this game, the best strategy is to guest vowel first.